Breed: Belgian Shepherd- Malinois

 Better suited to people who live in the country or who have large, secure back gardens.

 Belgian Shepherd Dogs need a lot of vigorous exercise and mental stimulation.

 Can be destructive around the home if not given enough exercise

 Low boredom threshold.

 Not the best choice for first time dog owners.

-They have a high prey drive so will give chase to animals that run away so great care should be taken if ever off lead or near livestock.
+They have a high prey drive so will give chase to animals that run away so great care should be taken when near livestock.
+Only take off lead in a secure area.